-The FARC and ELN were founded in the 1960s in the wake of a decade of political violence in Colombia known as la Violencia (1948–58).
+The FARC and the National Liberation Army (known by its Spanish acronym, ELN) were founded in the 1960s after a decade of political violence known as la Violencia (1948–58).
 Excluded from a power-sharing agreement that ended the fighting, communist guerrillas took up arms against the government.
-The FARC was composed of militant communists and peasant self-defense groups, while the ELN’s ranks were dominated by students, Catholic radicals, and left-wing intellectuals who hoped to replicate Fidel Castro’s communist revolution in Cuba.
+The FARC was composed of militant communists and peasant self-defense groups, while the ELN’s ranks were dominated by students, Catholic radicals, and left-wing intellectuals who hoped to replicate Fidel Castro’s communist revolution.
 The U.S. State Department has designated both groups as foreign terrorist organizations.

-Right-wing paramilitary groups emerged in the 1980s as landowners organized to protect themselves from the guerrilla groups.
+Right-wing paramilitary groups with links to the state military emerged in the 1980s as landowners organized to protect themselves from the guerrilla groups.
 The largest paramilitary group, the United Self-Defense Forces of Colombia (AUC), was on the U.S. State Department's list of foreign terrorist organizations until July 2014.
 The group formally disbanded in 2006, but splinter groups, known as bacrim (short, in Spanish, for criminal gangs) remain.

 Kidnappings and Acts of Terror

 The FARC and ELN long used violence, kidnappings, and extortion as sources of leverage and income.
-In one of its most high-profile kidnappings, the FARC abducted presidential candidate Íngrid Betancourt in 2002.
-The group held her and three U.S. military contractors until 2008, when Colombian forces rescued them and twelve other hostages.
-Other notable incidents include the FARC's assassination of a former culture minister in 2001 and its hijacking of a domestic commercial flight in 2002, during which rebels kidnapped a senator aboard.
+In one of its most high-profile kidnappings, the FARC abducted presidential candidate Ingrid Betancourt in 2002.
+The group held her along with three U.S. military contractors until 2008, when Colombian forces rescued them and twelve other hostages.
+Other notable incidents include the FARC's assassination of a former culture minister in 2001 and its hijacking of a domestic commercial flight in 2002, during which rebels kidnapped a senator.
 Colombia's National Center for Historical Memory estimates that guerrilla groups kidnapped twenty-five thousand people (PDF) between 1970 and 2010.
-More than ten thousand people, including nearly four thousand civilians, have been killed or maimed in landmine explosions, most of which were planted by the FARC, according the Colombian government.
+More than ten thousand people, including nearly four thousand civilians, have been killed or maimed by landmines, most of which were planted by the FARC, according to the Colombian government.

 Estimates of the income the FARC derives from the sale of narcotics vary.
-In 2012, InSight Crime, an online publication that specializes in organized crime in Latin America and the Caribbean, estimated the figure at $200 million; that year Colombia's defense minister, Juan Carlos Pinzón, said it could be as high as $3.5 billion.
+In 2015, InSight Crime, an online publication that specializes in organized crime in Latin America and the Caribbean, estimated the figure between $150 and $500 million a year.
+In 2012, Colombia's defense minister, Juan Carlos Pinzon, said it could be as high as $3.5 billion.

-Coca cultivation fell by more than half between 2007 and 2012, and Peru surpassed Colombia as the world's leading cocaine producer from 2010 to 2014, according to U.S. White House figures.
-However coca production is again on the rise in Colombia, with 2015 production levels nearly on par with 2007 figures.
-Experts attribute this to the Colombian government's decision to halt aerial spraying of coca crops, citing health concerns, as well as moves by the FARC to encourage coca cultivation in hopes that greater cultivation would give them more leverage in rural development programs.
+Coca cultivation fell by more than half between 2007 and 2012, and Peru surpassed Colombia as the world's leading cocaine producer from 2010 to 2014, according to White House figures.
+However coca production is again on the rise in Colombia, with 2015 production levels nearly on par with those from 2007.
+Experts attribute this to the Colombian government's decision to halt aerial spraying of coca crops due to health concerns, as well as moves by the FARC to encourage coca cultivation in hopes that greater cultivation would give them more leverage in rural development programs.

-“The government programs will be in areas where there is coca, so one interpretation is that those who grow the most coca will get the most government benefits,” Jorgan Andrews, director of the narcotics section at the U.S. Embassy in Bogotá told the Washington Post.
+"The government programs will be in areas where there is coca, so one interpretation is that those who grow the most coca will get the most government benefits," Jorgan Andrews, former director of the narcotics section at the U.S. Embassy in Bogota told the Washington Post.

 Plan Colombia and Uribe's Crackdown

-In 2000 U.S. lawmakers approved Plan Colombia, an aid package that aimed to help the country combat guerrilla violence, strengthen its institutions, and stem drug production and trafficking.
-The United States has spent more than $10 billion in the sixteen years since.
-The United States is also Colombia’s largest trading partner, and a bilateral free trade agreement between the two entered into force in 2012.
+In 2000, U.S. lawmakers approved Plan Colombia, an aid package that aimed to help the country combat guerrilla violence, strengthen its institutions, and stem drug production and trafficking.
+The White House stated in February 2016 that Plan Colombia was "instrumental in paving the way" for subsequent peace talks, but some critics have regarded U.S. funding for the country, which has amounted to more than $10 billion since Plan Colombia’s start, as the cause of potentially thousands of deaths and hundreds of thousands of internal displacements.
+Washington has also sought to bind the two countries closer through expanded trade.
+The United States is Colombia’s largest trading partner, and a bilateral free trade agreement between the two entered into force in 2012.

-Colombians elected Álvaro Uribe to the presidency in 2002.
-Campaigning on the heels of President Andrés Pastrana's failed efforts to broker peace, Uribe pledged to take a hard-line stance against the guerrillas.
-As his administration cracked down on the leftist rebel groups, violence fell dramatically: the homicide rate fell by 40 percent and kidnappings by 80 percent during Uribe's first term.
-But international rights groups have accused Uribe's administration of human rights violations.
-Colombian courts have also investigated allegations that Uribe has links to right-wing paramilitary groups.
-No evidence of direct links have been found.
+In the 2002 presidential election, Colombians elected Alvaro Uribe, who pledged to take a hard-line stance against the guerrillas.
+As his administration cracked down on the leftist rebel groups, violence fell dramatically: homicides fell by 40 percent and kidnappings by 80 percent during Uribe's first term, but international rights groups accused Uribe's administration of violating human rights.
+Colombian courts have investigated allegations that Uribe has links to right-wing paramilitary groups, but no evidence of direct links has been found.

-By the time the FARC agreed to negotiations in 2012, their ranks had fallen to around seven thousand members, down from sixteen thousand in 2001, according to government estimates.
+By the time the FARC agreed to negotiations, in 2012, its ranks had fallen to some seven thousand members, down from sixteen thousand in 2001, according to government estimates.

-Many experts say that the Uribe administration's crackdown laid the foundation for the current peace talks.
-By the time the FARC agreed to negotiations in 2012, their ranks had fallen to around seven thousand members, down from sixteen thousand in 2001, according to government estimates.
+Many experts say that the Uribe administration's crackdown laid the foundation for peace talks.
+By the time the FARC agreed to negotiations, in 2012, its ranks had fallen to some seven thousand members, down from sixteen thousand in 2001, according to government estimates.
 The group's founder and leader, Manuel Marulanda, reportedly died of a heart attack in 2008, and military raids have claimed other high-ranking officials in recent years.

-Juan Manuel Santos, who served as defense minister under Uribe, was elected president in 2010, and his administration began formal peace talks (PDF) with the FARC in 2012.
+Santos, who served as defense minister under Uribe, was elected president in 2010, and his administration began formal peace talks (PDF) with the FARC in 2012.
 The governments of Chile, Cuba, Norway, and Venezuela acted as hosts, mediators, and observers to the Havana-based process, which became the fourth round of talks between the government and the rebel group in thirty years.
-The two sides reached a bilateral cease-fire in mid-2016, and Santos and FARC leader Rodrigo Londoño (popularly known as Timoshenko) signed a peace treaty in the Caribbean city of Cartagena in September 2016.
-International leaders, including Pope Francis and U.S. President Barack Obama had expressed support for the peace agreement, and UN Secretary-General Ban Ki-moon and U.S. Secretary of State John Kerry attended its signing.

 Negotiations centered on five principles (PDF):